madhavgupta2775/ACM-R2/README.md

 Have given 12 real contests and around 10 virtual contests.

-Started studying intermediate/advanced algorithms on the suggestion of CompCoding group seniors after I became Specialist/Cyan on codeforces.
+Started studying intermediate/advanced algorithms after I became Specialist/Cyan on codeforces.

 no longer specialist (for now) :smiling_face_with_tear: